Whitney Houston's daughter in medically induced coma: friend

-The daughter of the late pop star Whitney Houston and singer Bobby Brown was placed in a coma to stop brain swelling after she was found face down and unresponsive in a bathtub in her Georgia home on the weekend, family friend Kim Burrell told "Access Hollywood."
+ATLANTA The daughter of the late pop star Whitney Houston and singer Bobby Brown was placed in a coma to stop brain swelling after she was found face down and unresponsive in a bathtub in her Georgia home on the weekend, family friend Kim Burrell told "Access Hollywood".

-Bobbi Kristina Brown, 21, has been hospitalized in the Atlanta suburb of Roswell since being discovered in the tub by her husband on Saturday.
-In a statement on Monday, her family said they were by her side as she fights for her life.
+Bobbi Kristina Brown, 21, was transported to Emory University Hospital in Atlanta on Tuesday after three days at North Fulton Hospital in Roswell, CNN reported, citing unnamed sources close to the family.

+North Fulton confirmed that Brown was no longer at their facility, but a spokeswoman for Emory declined to confirm that Brown was at their center.

 Burrell, a gospel singer who was close to Houston, told the entertainment television program on Monday that Brown's loved ones were hoping for the best after doctors put her in a medically induced coma.